NiallNiall/nativesockets/README.md

 # Native Sockets

-A quick app playing around with websockets and midi from Traktor Needs Traktor (obviously) and Node
+A quick app playing around with websockets and midi from Traktor.

+Needs Traktor (obviously) and Node

 Drop me a line if your having any questions